-Since the start of the year (2020), I made the switch from using a notebook bullet journal to using a ring binder style bullet journal and printables.
+Since the start of the year (2020), I made the switch from using a notebook bullet journal planner to using a ring binder bullet journal planner and printables.
 What is it like?
 Let me tell you!

 WHAT I LIKE:

 I like that I have the flexibility of adding and removing pages, and the ability to switch things around as I like them.
 I have pages that are different types of paper too, and I really like that.
 Not every page that I use is decorated with markers, so for some pages that I just write on, I can use regular cheap paper with my printable and I like that option.
-I don’t need to be using expensive and thick paper for every page I am doing.
+I don’t need to be using expensive and thick paper for every page I am doing in my ring binder.

 I like that I can use card divider pages where I want them so that I can easily navigate through the planner to the right section that I want.
 The last notebook that I used had binding threads that started to come loose as I was using it, So, I like that I am not worried about my notebook falling apart anymore.

 I also just really like the aesthetic.
 I have a dark grey felt cover and it looks awesome.
 It isn’t getting dirty, and it feels like a ‘proper’ planner to me, if that makes any sense.
 As a kid, I always looked in awe at Filofaxes.
+[You can actually create a ring binder bullet journal with a Filofax, by the way, the pages are here.]
 I thought they were the most beautiful thing, but when I got older and actually bought one, it disappointed…because I hadn’t discovered bullet journaling yet.
 But now I can have that same feel AND have the creativity of a bullet journal.

 WHAT I DON’T LIKE: